lorena-zuzic/benzene_mapping/README.md

 Implementation instructions for a benzene mapping method for uncovering cryptic pockets in membrane-bound proteins.

 ## Overview
-This file contains instructions how to set up simulations for detecting cryptic pockets in proteins of interest, especially if they are membrane-bound.
+This file contains instructions how to set up simulations for detecting cryptic pockets in proteins of interest, particularly if they are membrane-bound.
 The method has been tested for simulations performed in Gromacs with charmm36 force field, with modified benzene probes and membranes composed out of POPC, POPE, and POPS lipids.
-The same methodology is generally applicable to different probes, lipid types and force fields (but it requires preliminary testing).
+The same methodology is generally applicable for different probes, lipid types and force fields (but it requires additional testing).

 ## Citation
 If you use this method, please cite: